 - 1. Employment is freely chosen

 - 2. Freedom of association and the right to collective bargaining

-- 3. There is no discrimination in employment
+- 3. No discrimination in employment

 - 4. No exploitation of child labor

 - 5. Payment of a living wage

 - 6. Reasonable hours of work

 - 7. Safe and healthy working conditions

 - 8. A Legally binding employment relationship

-In 2022, one of the suppliers in Türkiye showed finding in overtime.
-Even though the overtime payment was made under legal requirements, and the order planning by Nudie Jeans was confirmed not being the root cause of the finding, we engaged in the dialogue with the supplier and the brand producing at the same supplier to adress the issue.
+In 2023, no audit showed any indications of overtime.
 A practice that is closely related to the labor practices "Employment is freely chosen" and "Reasonable hours of work" is "No exploitation of child labor."
 Over the years, the textile industry has been at risk of having child labor in the supply chain.
 For Nudie Jeans, the suppliers that pose the most risk of child labor in the supply chain are the cotton farmers and less transparent spinning units, where production is labor-intensive.
 It is less likely in other parts of the production chain, either because not as much labor is required, or a highly skilled professional is required, such as a tailor.
 To reduce the risk of child labor in our Indian supply chain, we have chosen to procure cotton from Chetna Organic, which can offer both Fairtrade and organic cotton from a farmers' association with regular audits from Fairtrade to ensure good working conditions and that no child labor takes place.
-To read more about Chetna Coalition, see the Material chapter.
+To read more about Chetna, see the Material chapter.